jqmcginnis/snp_tum_karolinska/README.md

-## Repository for using SAMSEG longitudinal lesion segmentation on a large cohort, to sync settings with collaborators
+## Repository for using Freesurfer, SAMSEG in cross-sectional and longitudinal lesion segmentation settings, on large cohorts.
+Used to sync settings with collaborators.

 ### Requirements